Yoh0xFF/jarvs-minesweeper/README.md

 To win the game, players must open all non-mine cells without opening any mines, and flagging all the mined cells is not required.

-The "score" of the game is the time taken to complete it.
+The `score` of the game is the time taken to complete it.
 The timer starts when the player makes their first click and ends when they make their last click.

 ## Sprite Sheet